makersacademy/takeaway-challenge/README.md

 So that I can order the meal I want
 I would like to be able to select some number of several available dishes

-  takeaway = Takeaway.new
-  order = { "burger" => 2, "chips" => 1 }
+WARNING: syntax invalidated by development of later user stories takeaway = Takeaway.new order = { "burger" => 2, "chips" => 1 }
   takeaway.place_order(order)